TheRealCodeBeard/ServerlessTwitterBot/STEP6.md

 ```
 This is a 'one line' command.
 But for ease it has been split over several lines with the \ character.
 What is going on in this command and what do you have to fill in?

-`az` is the Azure Command Line administrative application.
+`az` is the Azure Command Line administrative application (aka 'the Azure CLI').

 `ad` is the Active Directory command.
 Active Directory is the identity provider for Azure.